What Exactly Is an Original Print?

 The artist creates an image on a block of wood and carves the unwanted areas away.
 Ink is applied to the surface with a rubber roller and the design printed on to paper.
 The technique has been used for centuries – especially in Japan – as a method for printing on to textiles and, later, paper.
 See Alex Booker’s landscape prints, created by carving into plywood and printing on to Japanese Hosho paper.

 And that wraps up our easy guide!
 We hope this helps to clear up some of the confusing terms that can surround modern printmaking.
-Now you are an expert, enjoy having a browse through some of our own artists’ stunning work…
+Now you are an expert, have a browse through our contemporary art prints & paintings and see some of our own artists’ stunning work…